lujiefsi/NPEDetector/README.md

 In step5, we score each callee based on:

-    (1) if some developer have consider CNC, but some are not, we think no CNC developeres are wrong

-    (2) developer may botherwith those massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)
+    (1) if some developer have consider CNC, but some are not, we think no CNC developeres are wrong (2) developer may bother with those massive [CNC](https://stackoverflow.com/questions/271526/avoiding-null-statements/271874#271874)

 # Usage
 1. We use maven build our project, so you can import it as existed maven project.